 Photo above: bernhardtdesign.com

-In 2017, nature continue to serve as inspiration in the most unexpected ways.
+Nature continue to inspire designers in the most unexpected ways.
 The KIPU upholstered fabric pouf designed by Torbjørn Anderssen and manufactured by Lapalma takes its shape from the look and chromatics of smooth river pebbles.
 The functional advantage is the ease of restructuring interior spaces by moving these poufs around as needed.

 The same flexibility makes Patrick Norguet’s Degree stool for the Kristalia collection an attractive option.
 It serves as a stool, table and storage unit and recalls the simple yet inspiring shape of a graduate’s top hat.